 ARTICLE V. OFFICERS

 - Section 1.
-The officers of the Culver City Democratic Club shall consist of the following: a.
+The elected officers of the Culver City Democratic Club shall consist of the following: a.
 President b.
 First Vice President c.
 Second Vice President d.
 Corresponding Secretary e.
 Recording Secretary f.
 Treasurer g.
 Membership Secretary

 - Section 2.
 Offices may be shared by no more than two members upon the approval of the membership at the time of the election of the officers.

 ARTICLE VI.
 DUTIES OF OFFICERS

 - Section 1.
 The President shall preside at all meetings of the Club.
 Subject to the approval of the Executive Board, the President shall have the authority to create committees to carry out the purposes of the Club and to appoint members in good standing to serve as members of such committees.
 The President shall be responsible for the functioning of all such committees and shall perform other duties as the Club shall prescribe.
 In his or her official capacity, the President shall act as spokesperson for the Club in all matters pertaining to the Club and shall be responsible for the functioning of all committees.

 - Section 2.
 The First Vice President shall act to assist the President in carrying out his or her duties, and shall preside in the absence of the President at any general meetings.
 The First Vice President shall further preside at all Executive Board meetings.

 - Section 3.
 The Second Vice President shall act to assist the President and the First Vice President in carrying out their duties.
 The Second Vice President shall be the Chairperson of the Ways and Means Committee.